Danielhabayomi/pythonproject/README.md

 Task 4: Sales Forecasting
 Using the time series data created in Task 3, apply any forecasting technique to predict the total sales for the next 6 months.
-You may use models like ARIMA, Exponential Smoothing, or any other suitable method for time-series forecasting